July 15, 2021 | Connie Hanzlik

 Kathy Scott, Service Sales Director at Yxlon/Comet Technologies USA knows that service matters.
-With her 29 years of experience, she knows service and support should rate nearly as high in the decision to purchase a non-destructive testing (NDT) insp
+With her long experience, she knows service should rate nearly as high in the decision to purchase an inspection system as the system itself.

 During her long career, Kathy Scott has seen first-hand the benefits of considering service when selecting a non-destructive test (NDT) inspection system.
 “Over the 29 years I’ve been in the industry, the one thing I hear from customers over and over again is the importance of excellent service,” Scott said.

 As Service Sales Director at YXLON International/Comet Technologies USA Inc., she has learned that service and support should rate nearly as high in the decision to purchase a system as the system itself.
 The right service package will help:

 -Improve inspection quality

 -Minimize operating costs